 - Wear your sock bun as a ‘do or let it down the next morning, or you can take it off after several hours.

 For the smoothest, frizz-free curls, a good curly hair care routine is a must.
 Here are three methods for enhancing natural curls without heat.

 Curly hair needs a lot of moisture, and shampooing too often strips your hair of its natural oils.
 Co-washing may help.

 Co-washing means using conditioner to wash your hair instead of shampoo.
 This method is a lot less stripping than shampooing your hair.

-However, this does not mean you should skip out on shampooing entirely, because it is necessary to shampoo your curls once in a while to get rid of buildup.
+However, this does not mean you should skip out on shampooing entirely because it is necessary to shampoo your curls occasionally to eliminate buildup.

 Curly and wavy hair types are more delicate than straight strands, so they need extra care.
-If you’ve got naturally curly or wavy hair, plopping may be just right for enhancing your tresses.
+Plopping may be just right for enhancing your tresses if you've naturally curly or wavy hair.
 Here’s how it works.

-Then, lift your head up, ensuring your choice of fabric covers your tresses.
+Then, lift your head, ensuring your fabric choice covers your tresses.
 Twist the sides of your choice of fabric and tie at the back of your head.
 Plop for 10 to 20 minutes at the bare minimum, but feel free to experiment with the time!